 Yes, the shops are full of people looking for gifts and sure, the TV is peppered with Christmas ads, but it just doesn’t feel as relentlessly focused on consumerism as it does in English speaking countries.

 German Christmas markets are a great place to relax with friends.
 Wrapping up warm and meeting friends for a Glühwein and some traditional warming food are a true highlight!
-Even better are the smaller, more traditional markets if you take the time to find one in your local area, with all their genuine hand-made goodies and specialist food stands.
+Even better are the smaller, more traditional markets if you take the time to find one in your local area.

 New Year’s Eve is great for a whole different reason.
-It’s the one time of year (other than perhaps Karneval and Oktoberfest) when the Germans throw caution to the wind and tear up the rule book.
+It’s the one time of year (other than perhaps Karneval and Oktoberfest) when the Germans throw caution to the wind.
 Germany is a very orderly, organised place most of the time.
 The few days leading up to New Year’s Eve, however, is the only time of year when fireworks can be legally purchased in Germany.

-The ensuing mayhem leading up to midnight on New Year’s Eve is great fun to experience at least once.
-It’s a weird but wonderful experience, where everyone gathers on the street to drink Sekt (German sparkling wine) together whilst letting off rockets from their empty wine bottles.
+The ensuing mayhem on New Year’s Eve is great fun to experience at least once.
+It’s a weird but wonderful experience, where everyone gathers on the street to drink Sekt (German sparkling wine) together whilst letting off rockets.

 12. Outdoor swimming pools